 Some of our competitors are hospitals that provide IONM services for surgeries occurring within their hospital facilities.
 Assure also has significantly larger competitors, some of which have access to greater marketing, financial and other resources and may be better known in the general community.
 As a result of these factors, the Company may not be able to compete effectively against current and future competitors.
-See "Risk Factors" beginning on page 5 of this prospectus.
+See "Item 1A.
+Risk Factors" of this Annual Report.